 Ambrosia Salad Necessities

-So, when first approaching this recipe, I did tons of research and based on my preferences added and omitted certain ingredients.
-I hate eating canned fruit that tastes like canned fruit, so my main goal of making Ambrosia was to make this recipe taste as fresh as possible while still using a few canned fruits.
+So, when first approaching this recipe, I did tons of research and, based on my preferences, added and omitted certain ingredients.
+I hate eating canned fruit that tastes like canned fruit, so my main goal in making Ambrosia salad was to make this recipe taste as fresh as possible while still using a few canned fruits.
 Of course, the specific increments and directions are in the printable recipe card at the bottom of this post.

 - Fresh Pineapple– you will use almost a whole pineapple for this recipe.
 Be sure to cut out the tough core and dice up the rest.

-- Mandarin Oranges– be sure to use the kind that are in a light syrup, not to be confused with the sugar-free syrup.
+- Mandarin Oranges– be sure to use the ones in light syrup, not to be confused with sugar-free syrup.